 Don’t do what I did

 - I ordered enough invitations to hand one to every. single. man. woman. and child (yes, even the toddlers standing up in my wedding).
 NO ONE TELLS YOU THAT YOU ONLY NEED INVITATIONS ON A PER HOUSEHOLD BASIS!
 So I’m telling you.
-We ordered our invitations from Vistaprint, which was awesome, but I ordered way too many of them.
+We ordered our invitations from Vistaprint using Ebates for a sweet bonus, but I ordered way too many of them.
 Luckily, I was able to change my order when I realized my mistake, but they could only give me a big fat credit on VistaPrint to make up for it.
 So, I’ve pretty much got business cards for life or I might order some cool rando swag.
 We’ll see.

 - I forgot to stamp envelopes.
 On both thank you notes from my showers and actual wedding invitations, several came back to us because I didn’t triple check for stamps on everything.
 Sometimes, the post office is nice to me.
 Sometimes, it’s not.

 - Speaking of invitations, I also sent several invitations to the wrong or old addresses.
 Also resulting in envelopes being returned to us.

 - I’m also pretty sure we forgot to send invitations to some people full stop.
 This was a very hectic time in our lives, and I don’t know how people do this and dear god why didn’t I hire someone to manage the details?!

 - I waited until the last minute to book our hotel rooms.
 I know that had I booked two months ago, when I booked our flights, I probably could have saved a shit ton more money.
 But I did work pretty hard to get the best prices I could for the nicest hotels in our price range on TripAdvisor.
 I’m very happy with our choices.
 For now.
 I’ll let you know in October how that worked out for us.